myfriendtania/PostgreSQL/README.md

 Then you'd need to run another query just to find the diff where films are renting for a rate higher than the average.

+Here's how we can address the same task, but with a SQL subquery:

+Keep in mind that the subquery inside the parentheses runs first and then the outer query runs second.

 ```SQL
 SELECT title, rental_rate
 FROM film